Praveen212121/Credit-Card-Customer-Report-Analysis/README.md

 ## Objective
 To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.

+## Dataset Description
+Our data set consists of the following observations which include:

 #### Consumers
 - **Consumer_ID** - Unique identifier for each consumer
 - **City** - City where the consumer lives